-One of the truly amazing things about machine learning is that it can look at terabytes of data and figure out construction project risks before they happen.
+One of the truly amazing things about machine learning in construction is that it can look at terabytes of data and figure out project risks before they happen.

 A machine learning model could learn from historical patterns in thousands to millions of similar jobs to assess patterns and flag poor outcomes, such as margin drawdowns, project delays, project rework.
 This helps humans identify risks and figure out how to prevent problems from arising.

-Models trained on historical data could optimize future bidding processes, leading to a higher likelihood of bid acceptance.
+- Optimize future bidding processes through historical modeling, leading to a higher likelihood of bid acceptance.

-Machine learning can identify risks and rewards, measure their impact and use predictive analytics to help you act on them, by reducing sources of risk or capitalizing on sources of growth.
+- Identify risks and rewards, measure their impact and use predictive analytics to help you act on them by reducing sources of risk or capitalizing on sources of growth.

-Here are a few additional example of machine learning that can be applied in construction, as noted in this example from the McKinsey & Company report, Artificial Intelligence: Construction technology’s next frontier:
+Here are a few additional examples of machine learning in construction, as noted in this example from the McKinsey & Company report, Artificial Intelligence: Construction technology’s next frontier: